강의

 ⚖ Principle 3.
 Plausibility

-To maintain students' interest, I always created lectures while considering plausibility - whether new content that appears during the lecture is always connected to previous content, and whether you might feel like the flow is suddenly interrupted.
+To maintain students' interest, I always created the lectures while considering the plausibility - whether new content that appears during the lecture is related to previous content, and whether you might feel like the flow is suddenly interrupted.

 ⚖ Principle 4.
 Good Vocalization and Diction

-Since you'll be listening to my voice for a long time, I'm always working hard to maintain good vocalization and diction.
+Since you'll be listening to my voice for a long time, I'm always working on good vocalization and diction.

-To achieve this, I've created the lectures so that you can understand everything even when played at 2x speed.
+To this end, I've created the lectures so that you can understand everything even when played at 2x speed.

 Give it a listen!
 2x Speed Playback Link